venexia/PharmIV/README.md

 ## Shiny

-This folder contains the code to produce the power calculator shiny app.
+The folder 'Shiny' contains the code to produce the power calculator shiny app.
 The app is avaliable at: https://venexia.shinyapps.io/PharmIV/.

-## Stata_package
+## Stata package

-This folder contains the Stata package to calculate the power of an instrumental variable analysis study using a single binary instrument Z to analyse the causal effect of a binary exposure X on a continuous outcome Y.
+The folder 'Stata_package' contains the Stata package to calculate the power of an instrumental variable analysis study using a single binary instrument Z to analyse the causal effect of a binary exposure X on a continuous outcome Y.

 ### Syntax